 Best new features in iPadOS 14

-Here are some of the best new features that will arrive in iPadOS 14 this autumn:
+Here are some of the best new features that will arrived in iPadOS 14:

 As you might expect, iPadOS 14 is getting many of the same features as iOS 14 since the two are very similar.